dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.14.0-RC3

+##### What's new
+- Guest abandoned baskets are now restored when a guest clicks the ‘Take me to my basket’ link.

+##### Improvements
+- We've updated the naming of Dotdigital throughout the connector.
+- Our third-party ‘Color Picker’ JS file has been moved from `node_modules` to `lib`.

+##### Bug fixes
+- We fixed a bug with the `SetDefaultStoreIdForEmailAutomations` patch which could cause an infinite loop when updating rows.

 # 4.13.6

 ##### Improvements